yudingchuan/OMDNet/README.md

 ### 2. Demo

-We have provided several representative real-world blurred images (from the <a href="https://leiali.github.io/ReLoBlur_homepage/" target="_blank">ReLoBlur dataset</a> and Sony camera) in the `Real World Object Motion Blur/` directory for quick testing.
+We have provided several representative real-world blurred images (from the <a href="https://leiali.github.io/ReLoBlur_homepage/" target="_blank">ReLoBlur dataset</a> and Sony camera) in the `Real World Object Motion Blur/` directory.

-1. **Checkpoint**: Download the released model checkpoint and place it inside the `checkpoints/test1/` folder.
+1. **Checkpoint**: Download the released <a href="https://drive.google.com/file/d/1duqA86H3xiEjupJ6qtGOGo3eFFWAIOH3/view?usp=sharing" target="_blank">model checkpoint</a> and place it inside the `checkpoints/test1/` folder.
-2. **Run Demo**: Execute the following command to test the model:
+2. **Run Demo**: Execute the following command:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python demo.py --config configs/OMD.yaml --exp_name test1 --reset

 ```

-The deblurred outputs and the corresponding gate maps will be automatically saved in the `demo_result/` folder.
+The deblurred outputs will be saved in the `demo_result/` folder.

 ### 3. Training